 - getting hearing aids when you need them, the sooner the better

-- learning how to use and look after them so they work properly.
+- learning how to use and look after your hearing aids so they work properly.

 The Hearing Services Program may cover some or all of the costs of your hearing aids.
 If you’re not eligible for the program, you may get lower cost aids through a hearing aid bank.